murtaza-nasir/notebook-similarity-package/README.md

 notebook-similarity /path/to/blackboard/submissions

 # The tool will:
-# - Automatically find all .ipynb files
+# - Automatically find all .ipynb and .py files
 # - Parse student names and IDs from Blackboard's .txt files
 # - Generate similarity reports in the same directory
 ```